-- Water temperature ranged from -0.06°C to 3.79°C during this deployment period (Figure 8).
-This is notably cooler than the previous deployment, and is normal during winter months. - As a result of a transmission error with Water Survey of Canada's data there is a gap in stage data from January 25th, 2014 at 2:15 PM to January 28th, 2014 at 9:15 AM. - There are noticeable increases and decreases in the water temperature during the deployment period.
+Water temperature ranged from -0.10°C to 5.31°C during this deployment period (Figure 8).

+There are noticeable increases and decreases in the water temperature during the deployment period.
 This is consistent with ambient air temperatures over this time period, generally increasing during daylight hours and cooling overnight.
-This is typical of shallow streams which are highly influenced by natural diurnal variations in ambient air temperatures. - The higher water temperatures indicated on the graph also correspond with increases in stage.
-This can indicate that there was a rainfall event during those particular times. - Water temperature is a very important parameter and it has the ability to influence other parameters that are measured by the water quality instrument.
+This is typical of shallow streams which are highly influenced by natural diurnal variations in ambient air temperatures.

+The higher water temperatures indicated on the graph also correspond with increases in stage.
+This can indicate that there was a rainfall or snow melt event during those particular times.

+Water temperature is a very important parameter and it has the ability to influence other parameters that are measured by the water quality instrument.

-Figure 8: Quarter-hourly water temperature ($^{\circ}$) and stage level (m) values at Outer Cove Brook at Clovelly Golf Course for the deployment period January 21, 2014 to February 21, 2014.
+Figure 8: Quarter-hourly water temperature ( $^{\circ}$ ) and stage level (m) values at Outer Cove Brook at Clovelly Golf Course.

-- Throughout this deployment period pH values ranged between 6.19 pH units and 6.63 pH units (Figure 9). - During the deployment, the pH values at this station sit along the minimum CCME Guideline for the Protection of Aquatic Life (between 6.5 and 9 pH units), decreasing at times due to precipitation. - As a result of a transmission error with Water Survey of Canada's data there is a gap in stage data from January 25th, 2014 at 2:15 PM to January 28th, 2014 at 9:15 AM. - pH levels drop on February 6th to 8th, related to a precipitation event on the same dates.
-This is a natural occurrence between rainfall and pH levels. - The CCME guideline provides a basis by which to judge the overall health of the brook.
+Throughout this deployment period pH values ranged between 5.34 pH units and 6.92 pH units (Figure 9).

+During the deployment, the pH values at this station sit along the minimum CCME Guideline for the Protection of Aquatic Life (between 6.5 and 9 pH units), dropping at times due to precipitation.

+pH levels dip below the CCME minimum guideline on February 28th, March 14th and April 3rd.
+These dips correspond with precipitation events on the same dates.
+This is a natural occurrence between rainfall and pH levels.

+The CCME guideline provides a basis by which to judge the overall health of the brook.
 Naturally, all streams and brooks are different.
-During this deployment period the pH level was slightly higher than normal (more acidic than previous deployment months).
+During this deployment period the median pH level was 6.60 units, which was slightly higher than last month (more alkaline than previous deployment months).

-Figure 9: Quarter-hourly pH (pH units) and stage level (m) values at Outer Cove Brook at Clovelly Golf Course for the deployment period January 21, 2014 to February 21, 2014.
+Figure 9: Quarter-hourly pH (pH units) and stage level (m) values at Outer Cove Brook at Clovelly Golf Course.